CSCfi/csc-user-guide/docs/support/deprecate-conda.md

 Instead we recommend:

-1. Use the existing non-Conda-based environments available through the module environment
+1. **Use CSC's pre-installed environments available through the module system**

-    Check if any of the already installed environments for Python or R would be suitable for your project.
-Regular users cannot install new packages to the system directories, but they can install additional packages to their own directories, for example for Python:
+    Check if any of [CSC's pre-installed environments](../apps/index.md) would be suitable for your project.
+If the existing environment is missing a few critical packages, you can often install the missing packages on your own.

-    ```
-    module load python-data
-    pip install --user your-missing-package
-    ```

     Our
     [Python](../apps/python.md#installing-python-packages-to-existing-modules)
     and [R](../apps/r-env-singularity.md#r-package-installations) pages also
     contain further details on how to install your own packages to our modules.

-2. Use containers
+    You can also [contact CSC's servicedesk](contact.md) with requests for missing packages.

+2. **Use your own containers**

     This is a great alternative for developing software locally on a workstation, and then deploying it on other workstation, cluster, or on